Travel in Spain

 - The rented car must be returned with a full tank or with a nearly empty tank.
 Please inquire and save on refueling.

-- If you are travelling out of season, you would see that some rental companies offer discounts.
-You had better to compare the tariffs of different rental companies and to choose the one that suits you best.
+- If you are traveling out of season, you would see that some rental companies offer discounts.
+You had better compare the tariffs of different rental companies and to choose the one that suits you best.

 - Check the rented vehicle for visible defects (both outside and inside) and if there are any flaws, it is better to immediately report it to the rental company.

-- Be careful when returning the rented car, especially in high season.
-Catching your flight in the last moment, could be the end peak of the holiday stress.
+- Be careful when returning the rented car, especially in the high season.
+Catching your flight at the last moment, could be the end peak of holiday stress.

 All Spanish cities and autonomous regions have their own taxi car design and taxi fare.
 If a taxi is available, you would see a green light on top of the car.
 Almost all taxis have a meter and the rates vary depending on the region and city.
 In Spain it is common and possible to negotiate the price with the driver.
 This prevents any misunderstanding.

-In Spain, travelling by train is absolutely common.
+In Spain, traveling by train is absolutely common.
 There are various types of Spanish trains included in specific categories.
 On the one hand, you can use regional trains, that reach almost every Spanish station.
-On the other hand, you are offered the high speed train, AVE, which only connects some Spanish stations.
+On the other hand, you are offered a high-speed train, AVE, which only connects some Spanish stations.